 Something came to mind just before I sent the payment, some of you might have thought the same.
 "If I can only submit the trailer when I pay the funds, does that mean that iTunes will base their decision off the trailer alone and not the entire film?
 Because I only have the option to submit the trailer--- So I emailed Adam Chapnick this questions and am waiting for a reply.
 (Update, its actually very simple.
 You submit your basic info, pay for the platform, then add more info and send in the material)

 Sorry for the halt on this review, had to do some pickup scenes for a new feature I am working on, but im back at it and payment has been made two days ago, and I am currently getting deliverables ready - Dylan and Adam are a pleasure so far, and Distribber still seems to be the most promising.

 Update: Distribber Review August 1st 7:35am 2012

 Ok, looks like Distribber has a new member - Jason Brubaker!
 I love this guy.
+Dylan was not responding to my emails ever, EVER! and its impossible to talk on the phone.
 While i cant say that Dylan was the reason why Distribber was so slow to respond, I do know that my communication took a 180 when Jason came on board.
 I think Jason is exactly what Distribber needed.
 So far Thumbs up to Jason and Distribber.